datacarpentry/datacarpentry.github.io/_posts/2016-11-28-course-collaboration.md

 authors: ["Zack Brym"]
 ---

-> [When did you realize you belonged to the Carpentry community?][belonging]
+*[When did you realize you belonged to the Carpentry community?][belonging]*

 My first encounter with the Carpentry community was early in my PhD training, *way back when* Software Carpentry was teaching programming lessons using [brilliantly narrated videos][swc-shell-video].
-I knew then that a basic understanding of computers was an important part of a strong career in science.
+I knew then that a basic understanding of computer programming was an important part of a strong career in science.
 What I didn't expect was to get inspired by a community of scientists and teachers that promotes openness and collaboration throughout their work.

-Fast forward to the present... having just accepted my first faculty position in agroecology (*read big data scientist in agriculture*), I am very glad that I got involved in the Carpentry community.
+Fast forward to the present... having just accepted my first faculty position in agroecology (read, big data scientist in agriculture), I am very glad that I got involved in the Carpentry community.
+The Carpentries active and open approach to science and teaching has become my own.

 I taught laboratory courses throughout my PhD and quickly realized that the Carpentry model of active-learning resonated with my preference for teaching